 Sometimes you need coffee and dessert.
 Simultaneously.
 That’s why Frappuccinos are so popular; there’s nothing like that milkshake-type creamy sweetness paired with a caffeinated edge.
 It’s the perfect pick-me-up, especially on a hot day.
 As we all know, though, store-bought frappés aren’t exactly a sustainable habit, financially speaking.
 Plus, who knows what’s in some of those mixes?
 (I once saw a strange powder being added to mine at a coffee shop.
 Powder!)

 They might sound fancy, but all you need to make frappés at home is a blender, some ice, coffee, something to make it creamy, and your desired flavoring.
 If you’re brewing (or buying) cold-press coffee by the batch, this is a great way to use it.
 To get even more coffee flavor, use ice cubes made with cold press.

-You can experiment with different ways to add the sweetness: chocolate almond milk, vanilla soy milk, or any of the seemingly endless flavors of coffee creamers that International Delight has to offer (for this recipe, we’re using ID’s Caramel Macchiato.
+You can experiment with different ways to add the sweetness: chocolate almond milk, vanilla soy milk, or any of the seemingly endless flavors of coffee creamers (for this recipe, we’re using Caramel Macchiato).
 To thicken the drink, you’ll need yogurt (dairy or non-dairy) or ice cream, if you want to get really decadent.
 Yogurt ice cubes are also a pretty genius option.

 The toppings are up to you, but whipped cream or whipped coconut cream is always a no-fail accompaniment.
 I also topped this one with a drizzle of caramel, which makes it almost too pretty to drink.
 Almost.